mnordsletten/includeos.github.io/_posts/2017-08-29-includeos-on-solo5-and-ukvm.md

 Solo5 boots faster.
 So what?
 First of all, shaving 250 ms. Off of the boot time takes it from being fast to being instant.
 300 ms. Will seem very fast, but you'll notice.
 Your brain simply can’t notice an 11ms.
 Event taking place.
 It would be like trying to notice a single frame in a 100 fps game, which is almost 10 times faster than the classical 24fps from old movies.
 Secondly, interesting projects like the Jitsu DNS server shows that this kind of fast can be leveraged in very useful ways - it means you actually have time to postpone booting a web server until the DNS request for a web site comes in, like an early warning.
 We could try with 300 ms., and we might get away with it, but you'd notice the lag.

-For IBM research, due to the fast boot times of ukvm services, Solo5 is currently being explored as a framework for [serverless computing].
+For IBM Research, due to the fast boot times of ukvm services, Solo5 is currently being explored as a framework for [serverless computing].
 Instead of having functions run as a process inside a docker container, which again often runs inside a virtual machine, you can now have a function run directly inside a virtual machine, with none of the overhead of classical PC virtualization.

 ## A new generation of hypervisors